On this page

 In this guide, you'll learn what an Expert Advisor is, how it works in MetaTrader 5, and why it has become the backbone of algorithmic trading for millions of traders worldwide.

-Related guides: MQL5 Environment Setup · MQL5 Programming Reference · Backtest EA in MT5 Strategy Tester · Build EA Without Coding
+Related guides: Create and Edit an MT5 EA · MQL5 Environment Setup · MQL5 Programming Reference · Backtest EA in MT5 Strategy Tester · Build EA Without Coding

 What is an Expert Advisor?